anasinnyk/terraform-provider-onepassword/docs/data-sources/item_document.md

 # onepassword_item_document

-This resource can create/load any document for/from 1password.
+This resource can load any document from 1password.

 ## Example Usage